 What Retirement Benefits Are You Entitled To?

-Over the course of a marriage, spouses’ lives intertwine.
+Throughout a marriage, spouses’ lives intertwine.
 As time passes by, you become eligible for certain retirement benefits based on your spouse.

 - For unions lasting over ten years, you may be eligible to receive Social Security based on your ex’s work history.